jessesar/couchbase-odm/README.md

 Notes
 -----

 This module is in a very early state.
-It hasn't been tested in production yet, but has worked for me during development.
+It hasn't been tested in production yet, but has worked for me during development, and has served as a nice excercise in working with Couchbase and creating Node modules.
 Please let me know about your thoughts and/or bugs that you've encountered!

 **Github repo:** https://github.com/jessevandersar/couchbase-odm